Sundance Film Festival: Sundance London (2012– )

 UK-based publisher C21 Media first revealed in October 2010 that Robert Redford was planning to bring the Sundance Film Festival to London, and in March the following year, Redford officially announced that Sundance London would be held at The O2, in London from April 26 to 29, 2012; the first time it has traveled outside the US.

 In a press statement, Redford said, "We are excited to partner with AEG Europe to bring a particular slice of American culture to life in the inspired setting of The O2, and in this city of such rich cultural history. [...]
 It is our mutual goal to bring to the UK, the very best in current American independent cinema, to introduce the artists responsible for it, and in essence, help build a picture of our country that is broadly reflective of the diversity of voices not always seen in our cultural exports."

 The majority of the film screenings, including the festival's premieres, would be held within the Cineworld cinema at The O2 entertainment district.
-The 2013 Sundance London Festival was held April 25–28, 2013, and sponsored by car-maker Jaguar.
+The 2013 Sundance London Festival was held April 25–28, 2013.

-Sundance London 2014 took place on April 25–27, 2014 at the O2 arena; however the 2015 Festival was cancelled in an announcement on January 16, 2015.
+Sundance London 2014 took place on April 25–27, 2014, at The O2 Arena; however the 2015 Festival was cancelled in an announcement on January 16, 2015.

 Sundance London returned to London from June 2–5, 2016, and again June 1–4, 2017, both at Picturehouse Central in London's West End.
 The 2018 and 2019 events continued at the same venue.

-Films shown at the 2019 event included the controversial dark tale The Nightingale, US comedy Corporate Animals, Lulu Wang's The Farewell (which won the Audience Award) and Sophie Hyde's film based on Emma Jane Unsworth's novel about female friendship, Animals.
+Films shown at the 2019 event included Emma Thompson and Mindy Kaling’s Late Night, the controversial dark tale The Nightingale, US comedy Corporate Animals, Lulu Wang's The Farewell (which won the Audience Award) and Sophie Hyde's film based on Emma Jane Unsworth's novel about female friendship, Animals.

 The 2020 event in London was postponed due to the impact of the COVID-19 pandemic.
 It was not rescheduled until July 2021.

 Sundance Hong Kong (2014–)

 Inaugurated in 2014, Sundance Film Festival: Hong Kong has taken place in 2016, 2017, 2018 and from September 19 to October 1, 2019.
 It is held at The Metroplex in Kowloon Bay each year.

-The 2020 events in London and Hong Kong were postponed due to impact of the COVID-19 pandemic and as of late 2021 has not been rescheduled.
+The 2020 events in London and Hong Kong were postponed due to the COVID-19 pandemic and as of late 2021 has not been rescheduled.